test-driven-development/devops-research-and-assessment/cover.md

 notes:

+- jeremy
-- this was jeremy's first job out of college
+- first job out of college
 - super smart
-- even remembers stuff from when he was 2.5 years old
+- even remembers stuff from when he was 2½ years old
-- knew his stuff so well on the web platform that everyone followed him
+- knew the web platform so well on that everyone followed him
 - including me

 next -> shanaz